helios-earth/helios-sdk-python/docs/user/session_guide.rst

 Creating a :meth:`Session <helios.core.session.Session>` instance allows
 you to use a single instance across all Core APIs.
 This avoids multiple token verifications with the initialization of every Core API instance.
-Refer to :ref:`helios_session_instances` for more information.

     .. code-block:: python